Code Pink: China

-Jodie Evans was once critical of China's authoritarian government, making statements like: "We demand China stop brutal repression of their women's human rights defenders".
-In 2017, Evans married Neville Roy Singham.
-Since 2017, 25% of Code Pink's funding has come from groups connected to Singham.
-In August 2023, The New York Times wrote that Evans is now a strong supporter of China and regards it as a defender of the oppressed and a model for economic growth without slavery or war.
+Jodie Evans was once critical of China's authoritarian government.
+In 2015 she wrote: "We demand China stop brutal repression of their women's human rights defenders".
+In 2021, Evans described the Uyghurs as terrorists and defended China's mass internment of them.
+In August 2023, The New York Times wrote that Evans is now a strong supporter of China and she regards it as a defender of the oppressed and a model for economic growth without slavery or war.

 In 2020, Code Pink started its "China Is Not Our Enemy" campaign.
+New Lines Magazine reported in April 2022 that Code Pink's website linked to a video featuring Evans and British academic John Ross, who characterized the Uyghur genocide allegation as "farcical" and a "total lie".

+In a February 2023 Washington Examiner editorial, Michael Rubin criticized Code Pink for what he called denials of the Uyghur genocide and thereby "amplify[ing] Chinese government propaganda".

 In February 2023, two Code Pink protesters attempted to disrupt the inaugural hearing of the U.S. House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, by holding up a sign stating, "China is not our enemy", and shouting.
 According to Code Pink's statement on the protest, "Our common enemy is the climate crisis – we need cooperation, not competition, to address climate change and the challenges we face together as humanity."
 In June 2023, Code Pink activists visited the offices of the House Select Committee on Strategic Competition between the United States and the Chinese Communist Party where, according to an aide of House member Seth Moulton, they denied accusations of forced labor in Xinjiang and suggested Moulton visit Xinjiang.